-The Canada Revenue Agency sets strict due dates for tax returns and payments, and failure to meet these deadlines can result in owing interest, fees, or penalties.
-As a taxpayer, it’s important to keep appraised of what the CRA expects and when.
+The Canada Revenue Agency sets strict due dates for tax returns and payments, and failure to meet these deadlines can result in interest, fees, or penalties owing.
+As a taxpayer, it’s important to keep in mind the CRA expectations surrounding these due dates.

 Filing Due Date for Individuals